SabeDoesThings/Nexa.jl/README.md

 function update(dt::Float64)
 end

-# For Rendering things to the screen
+# For rendering things to the screen
-function render(ctx::Nexa.Context) # the ctx::Nexa.Context allows to actually access the low level renderer end
+function render(ctx::Nexa.Context) # the ctx::Nexa.Context is needed for the library to use the low level rendering side of things end

 # The Nexa.start function takes in 7 arguments